-Best Hearing Aids for Active Lifestyles
+Best Hearing Aids for Active Lifestyles, Tested and Reviewed by Audiologists

 - Bluetooth streaming from iPhones and select Android devices